Determining HIV Drug Resistance

 In the RNA-based genotyping assays, the HIV-1 RNA is isolated from a plasma specimen and reverse-transcribed to produce complementary DNA (cDNA).
 Specific regions of the HIV genome are amplified by PCR and sequenced.
 This sequence is then compared with that of a drug-sensitive (“wild-type”) strain of HIV, and differences (mutations) present in the specimen sequence are noted.
 Computer software is generally used to perform this comparison and to predict whether resistance to specific drugs is likely to result from the particular combination of mutations detected in the virus.
 For most genotypic assays, this prediction is based on a set of rules derived from clinical observations, laboratory studies, and the advice of experts in the field.
 The actual prediction of resistance may vary from laboratory to laboratory for some combinations of mutations, depending on the interpretation algorithm used to define the rules.

 In DNA-based genotypic assays, integrated proviral DNA is extracted from HIV-infected cells, rather than from the circulating HIV in the plasma.
 Once the proviral HIV cell-associated DNA is extracted, the DNA is PCR-amplified, sequenced, and analyzed in analogous fashion to the older genotype RNA methodologies.
 The coding sequences for reverse transcriptase-, protease-, and integrase-targeted inhibitors are matched, as with the RNA-resistance genotype assays, with known resistance-associated mutations.
 The results are usually reported as “sensitive,” “resistant,” or “resistance possible” for a given ART agent.
 Although the clinical efficacy of the DNA-based genotype assays has not been fully validated, this technology can provide information on “archived,” or noncirculating, viral resistance.
 It should not be assumed that all previous mutations will be detected.
-Although concordance across various studies using in-house, laboratory-developed tests was relatively high, the peripheral blood mononuclear cell (PBMC)-derived DNA assays often did not detect known previous mutations that had been documented with plasma-based RNA tests [Banks et al. 2012; Delaugerre et al. 2012; Lübke et al. 2015]; the results could vary by class, with the manufacturer’s own study showing lower concordance for protease mutations relative to those of reverse transcriptase in patients whose current viral load was undetectable [Toma et al. 2015].
-However, testing of archived proviral DNA may provide useful additional information when making decisions about switching ART regimens for those who are virologically suppressed or those with repeated low-level viremia, especially when historical data are unavailable [Booth et al. 2014].
-The commercial assay has not been validated for patients with viral loads >500 copies/mL, although some studies are investigating the assay’s performance at higher viral loads, when wild-type virus may have replaced drug-resistant variants typically detected by RNA-based assays [Derache et al. 2015].
+Although concordance across various studies using in-house, laboratory-developed tests was relatively high, the peripheral blood mononuclear cell (PBMC)-derived DNA assays often did not detect known previous mutations that had been documented with plasma-based RNA tests [Lubke, et al. 2015; Banks, et al. 2012; Delaugerre, et al. 2012]; the results could vary by class, with the manufacturer’s own study showing lower concordance for protease mutations relative to those of reverse transcriptase in patients whose current viral load was undetectable [Toma, et al. 2015].
+However, testing of archived proviral DNA may provide useful additional information when making decisions about switching ART regimens for those who are virologically suppressed or those with repeated low-level viremia, especially when historical data are unavailable [Booth, et al. 2014].
+The commercial assay has not been validated for patients with viral loads >500 copies/mL, although some studies are investigating the assay’s performance at higher viral loads, when wild-type virus may have replaced drug-resistant variants typically detected by RNA-based assays [Derache, et al. 2015].
 The results obtained from archived proviral DNA testing should be used to supplement all other available information regarding treatment and resistance history.

 Neither the RNA- nor DNA-based resistance assays can detect mutations associated with currently available HIV entry inhibitors (see below).